 Plan to arrive between 3am and 7am depending upon the time of sunrise on your date.
 There are four viewpoints on Haleakala: the summit at just over 10,000 feet, the Visitor Center at 9,740 feet, the Kalahari Overlook at 9,324 feet, and the Leleiwi Overlook at 8,840 feet, which is a 10 minute hike from parking.

 If you are camping in the summit district and do not travel to any of the four parking lots between 3 and 7am, you will not need a sunrise reservation.
 Native Hawaiians who want to practice traditional culture at the summit will not pay a fee.

-Other tips: Temperatures are cold at the summit, often below freezing.
+Other tips: Haleakala weather at the summit is cold, often below freezing.
 No food or gas is available in the park.
 This is a sacred and remote place; be quiet and respectful.
 Understand that emergency services are one hour away.
 Once you are in the park, you will drive another 30 minutes to the summit.
 Drones are prohibited.

 Designated the Hana Millennium Legacy Trail in 2000, this east Maui highway is also listed on the National Register of Historic Places.
 Many waterfalls and other attractions are scattered along the route.

 The history of this road dates back to the 16th century, when King Pi’ilani built a “long road” where travelers crossed the many streams along its route by swinging on vines.
 Pi’ilani’s son later paved the original road and an extension with lava rock.
 The modern road was opened in December 1926, but only completely paved 40 years later.